by Janine Duffy

 In addition, many River Red Gums lost much of their foliage.
 Whether this was a response to the sawfly, or drought, is not known, but on some trees with thin canopies there was no sign of the sawfly on the remaining leaves.

 Boneseed: Boneseed Chrysanthemoides monilifera weed in Area 2 has almost been removed as a threat, but must continue to be managed.
-By the end of 2018, most of the mature Boneseed plants had been removed – that’s over 1 million weeds removed by community volunteers & travellers co-ordinated by Echidna Walkabout and Koala Clancy Foundation.
+By the end of 2018, most of the mature boneseed plants had been removed – a total of over 1 million weeds removed by community volunteers & travellers co-ordinated by Echidna Walkabout and Koala Clancy Foundation.
 New seedlings were appearing all the time though, and will quickly replace those removed.
-Boneseed impedes koalas from using the habitat, possibly due to making the undergrowth impassable or threatening.
+Boneseed impedes koalas from using the habitat fully, possibly due to predator (dog & fox) avoidance, physical barrier or lowering moisture & nutrient availability to food trees.
+Read how koala numbers have increased, and habitat use by koalas has increased as boneseed has been removed.

 Vehicle strike & dog attack: In 2018 we had no evidence of koalas killed by vehicle strike or dog attack.